BhavyaAkhila/AI-Email-Assistant/README.md

 ```

-## Security 🔒

-API keys, database passwords, and JWT secrets are managed using **environment variables** and are **not stored in the repository**.

-## Future Enhancements 🚀

-- Gmail integration
-- Browser extension
-- Email summarization
-- Smart email replies
-- Voice-based email generation
-- Support for more languages

-## ⭐ Support

-If you found this project useful, consider giving the repository a ⭐ on GitHub.
+giving the repository a ⭐ on GitHub.